mirik12/sharedexpensesbot/README.md

 4. Group Expense Statistics: The bot provides the option to view overall expense statistics for the group through the "Group Expense Statistics" option.
 This includes the total group expenditure, distribution of expenses by categories, graphs or charts, and more.

 5. Authentication and Privacy: Each user has their own account, and expense data is private.
 Users can only access their own personal expenses and statistics.

+6. CSV and PDF Downloads: The bot provides the ability to download cost data in CSV or PDF format for further analysis or saving.

+7. Other features: We will continue to add additional features and capabilities to ensure ease of use and improve the user experience.

 **Contribution**